gsoft-inc/wl-web-configs/docs/webpack/configure-dev.md

 Still, having the environment variables available everywhere doesn't allow the bundled application files to access them.
 The reason is that those environment variables are only available at build time, not at runtime.

-To make them accessible at runtime, they must be included at build time into the application bundle files.
+To make them accessible at runtime, they must be added to the application bundle files.
 This is the purpose of the `environmentVariables` option.

 ### `environmentVariables`